alexbradd/cg-project-2023/seng/README.md

 0. `vec3` fragment world position
 1. `vec3` fragment normal
+2. `vec3` fragment color
-2. `vec2` fragment UV coordinate
+3. `vec2` fragment UV coordinate

 #### Fragment shader

 The fragment shader takes as input what the vertex stage feeds it and needs to output a `vec4` containing the fragment output color.

-Textures are passed in different sets (from 1 onward) in the order defined in the shader configuration file.
+Textures are in descriptor set 1, in bindings ordered as defined in the shader configuration file.

 ## Some comments on the engine as a whole